rust-stuco/lectures/week3/slides.md

 ---
 # Enums
 * Allow us to encode/enumerate different possibilities
-* Alternative to passing in a boolean or number with implicit
+* Similar to C enums, but much more powerful
-* Similar to C enums, but much more powerful (more akin to a tagged union)
+    * More akin to a tagged union
 ---
 # Enum Definition
 ```rust